-Part-time employment experience in broadcast journalism.
-Students will work with a mentor at a television or radio station and learn writing, reporting, camera operation, and research skills, as well as become familiar with editing, voice-overs, and other aspects of audio/video production.
+Part-time paid or unpaid field experience in broadcast journalism.
+Students will pair with a mentor at a television or radio station and learn writing, reporting, camera operation, and research skills, as well as become familiar with editing, voice-overs, and other aspects of audio/video production.
 Daily log of activities must be kept.
 Final paper and computer graphics presentation required upon completion.
 Prerequisite: COMM 3365 and 3368 and senior standing (or permission of faculty advisor).